Resilient Ready Hub: Kangaroo Island

 - Support a new culture of risk understanding, risk reduction and resilience;

-- Develop a co-designed tool that’s relevant and inclusive with the Kangaroo Island business community;
+- Develop a co-designed tool that’s relevant and inclusive to the Kangaroo Island business community;

 - Integrate a micro-learning platform for business, because small steps drive big change.